What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Related work

 \paragraph{Goal-conditioned RL.} Goal-conditioned RL (GCRL) offers a self-supervised approach to leverage large-scale pretraining on unlabeled (reward-free) data.
-Foundational methods like LEAP~\citep{LEAP} and HOCGRL~\citep{HOGCRL} show that goal-conditioned policies learned with RL can be incorporated into planning.
-PTP~\citep{PTP} decomposes the goal-reaching problem hierarchically, using conditional sub-goal generators in the latent space for a low-level model-free policy.
-FLAP~\citep{FLAP} acquires goal-conditioned policies via offline reinforcement learning and online fine-tuning guided by sub-goals in a learned lossy representation space.
-RE-CON~\citep{RE-CON} learns a latent variable model of distances and actions, along with a non-parametric topological memory of images.
-IQL-TD-MPC~\citep{IQL-TD-MPC} extends TD-MPC with Implicit Q-Learning (IQL) ~\citep{IQL}.
-HIQL~\citep{HIQL} proposes a hierarchical model-free approach for goal-conditioned RL from offline data.
+Foundational methods show that goal-conditioned policies can be incorporated into planning~\citep{LEAP, HOGCRL}, decomposed hierarchically with sub-goal generators~\citep{PTP, FLAP}, or combined with offline RL~\citep{RE-CON, IQL-TD-MPC, HIQL}.
+More recent methods learn geometrically grounded distances~\citep{HILP, QuasimetricGCRL}, and the OGBench benchmark~\citep{OGBench} provides a systematic evaluation of offline GCRL across locomotion and manipulation.

 \paragraph{Robotics.}